AartheSaravanan/python_portscanner/README.md

 - **Security Professionals:** For assessing potential vulnerabilities by identifying open ports on target systems.
 - **Developers:** To troubleshoot and ensure that necessary ports are accessible during development.

-With this script, you can efficiently perform port scans to aid in network management and security assessments.

----

 ## Usage/Examples